 Early colonists brought cherries to America in the 1600s.
 Today, over 650 million pounds of cherries are produced commercially in the United States, according to Washington State University.
 Sweet cherries are preferred for fresh eating, while sour cherries are used for baked goods.
 Most of the sour cherries grown in the United States come from Michigan.
 Oregon and Washington are the largest producers of sweet cherries.

-Cherries look like they might be berries.
-They are soft, sweet and round, and are about the same size as a strawberry.
-They are often placed next to strawberries in the produce section of your local grocery store.
-And while we’re on the subject, what about grapes and cherry tomatoes?
-They are small, sweet and round, as well.
+Cherries look like they might be berries — they are soft, sweet, round, and about the same size as a strawberry.
+They’re often placed next to strawberries in the produce section.
+And grapes and cherry tomatoes have a similar profile: small, sweet, and round.

 Cherry Love